So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Don’t forget that in the meantime you can increase the water’s surface agitation to allow for quicker and more effective oxygenation.

-The risk of suffocating fish during a bacterial bloom in smaller aquariums or fish bowls is much higher because of the small water volume.
+The risk of fish suffocating during a bacterial bloom in smaller aquariums or bowls is much higher because of the compact water volume.

 By Dylan King